 Pro tips for making Best Bengali Biyebari Style Doi Maach recipe

-Perfect fish weight for making this recipe
+Perfect fish weight for making Bengali Dahi fish recipe?

 Why Mustard oil is important for cooking doi maach recipe

 Mustard oil was common in Bengali food pantries for ages so no Bengali curry including fish curry ever prepared without mustard oil.
-As this biyebari style fish curry is a traditional fish curry of Bengal so mustard oil is also a prime ingredient for exact taste.
+As this biyebari style fish curry is a traditional fish curry of Bengal so mustard oil is also a prime ingredient for exact taste and flavour.
 However, for a healthy reason or due to unavailability, you can replace it with any vegetable oil which suits you best.

 Role of Tomato in this Bengali doi fish recipe